Welcome to MyPlan

 - Get help with academic planning

-For degree planning, refer to your degree audit and work closely with your undergraduate or graduate adviser to make sure you understand the requirements of your major, you know when/if the courses you want to take will be offered, and that you make the best plan for achieving your educational and career goals.
+For UW Students who would like help with degree planning, refer to your degree audit and work closely with your undergraduate or graduate adviser to make sure you understand the requirements of your major, you know when/if the courses you want to take will be offered, and that you are making the best plan for achieving your educational and career goals.

-For assistance with registration planning, undergraduate students should visit the Registration tab on the UAA Advising website.
+For UW undergraduate students who need assistance with registration planning, visit the Registration tab on the UAA Advising website.
 It contains resources to help you put together a course schedule, including information about choosing courses, online tools, credit load, and more.
 You should also refer to your degree audit to find out what requirements you have left for your degree, and, of course, work with your adviser.

 - More about credits